-Due to the complex nature of interference in multiple-antenna-aided NOMA networks, especially in the cluster-based design, one of the main challenges is to enhance both the spectral and energy efficiency by exploiting the sophisticated reuse of resources, with the aid of appropriately designed beamformers, by opportunistic scheduling of users into different clusters by applying efficient algorithms, and by intelligent power allocation.
-In this section, we first introduce the resource allocation problems of multiple-antenna-aided NOMA scenarios from the perspective of both single-carrier and multi-carrier solutions, and then summarize some potential mathematical modeling techniques and tools conceived for tackling these problems.
+Due to the complex nature of interference in multiple-antenna aided NOMA networks, especially in the cluster based design, one of the main challenges is to enhance both the spectral and energy efficiency by exploiting the sophisticated reuse of resources, with the aid of appropriately design beamformers, by the opportunistic scheduling of users into different clusters by applying efficient algorithms and by intelligent power allocation.
+In this section, we will first introduce the resource allocation problems of multiple-antenna aided NOMA scenarios from the perspective of both single-carrier and multi-carrier solutions, and then summarize some potential mathematical modeling technique and tools conceived for tackling these problems.